Last Updated on by

 You can do this trek as part of a tour with Intrepid, who I recommend as a tour company.
 Not only do they plan excellent tours, but they are committed to responsible travel.
 I’ve traveled with them in the past and it’s allowed me to have unique experience and connections with the local community.
 You will be in good hands with them!

-Alternatively, you can book the Ghandruk trek on your own through a tour agency in Nepal.
+Alternatively, you can book the Ghandruk trek right here through a Nepal travel agency.
 There are many all along the lakeside in Pokhara.
 If you are Kathmandu, you will need to get the tourist bus to Pokhara which takes about seven hours.

 Permits are required for the trek which you can arrange from tour agencies.
 A guide is not required for the trail but recommended if you are not a seasoned trekker or not well versed with Napoli language and culture.
 Not only will the guide help you during the trek with guidance, but they can provide insight into the local culture.